HeirOfNorton/portfolio/competency-m.md

 Our group worked well together, though much of our work was done separately and only brought together at the end.
-By this point, I had been a team lead at my day job for several years, and I was quite content to let Jessica take the lead in our group so that I could concentrate on my own part without worrying about keeping everyone on track.
+By this point, I had been a team lead at my day job for several years, and I was quite content to let J------ take the lead in our group so that I could concentrate on my own part without worrying about keeping everyone on track.
 The only direct collaboration my team really did was at the very beginning, choosing the topic and splitting up the responsibility, and